firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://aws.amazon.com/quickstart/

-Domain
-Technology
- # question 22
-Skipped
-An engineering team would like to cost-effectively run hundreds of thousands of batch computing workloads on AWS.
+ # question 22 An engineering team would like to cost-effectively run hundreds of thousands of batch computing workloads on AWS.
 As a Cloud Practitioner, which AWS service would you use for this task?

-AWS Fargate
+1. AWS Fargate

-Correct answer
-AWS Batch
+2. AWS Batch

-Amazon Lightsail
+3. Amazon Lightsail

-AWS Lambda
+4. AWS Lambda

 Overall explanation
-Correct option:
+Correct option: 2

 AWS Batch